 Where you hear syncopation

 Syncopation is everywhere in popular music.
 Funk and disco are built on off-beat guitar and bass.
 Reggae stresses the off-beat with its skank chords.
 Jazz, Latin styles, and most modern pop rely on syncopated rhythms to feel alive.
-Even a vocal melody becomes more interesting when its phrases start off the beat rather than squarely on “1.”
+Even a vocal melody becomes more interesting when its phrases start off the beat rather than squarely on “1,” which is one way a repeating musical motif can be made to feel less predictable.

 How to add syncopation to your songs